alfredbaudisch/alfredbaudisch.com/content/posts/2021-06-30-day-112-tauren-mill-rigged-and-animated-world-of-warcraft-ps1.md

 type: "post"
 ---

 This was harder than animating a human.
 I had a lot of trouble figuring out how to spin around an axis, Blender would interpret 360 degrees as 0, so the axis would stay in place and not rotated.
-But I figured it out after some time (change bone rotation to “Euler Angles”).
+But I figured it out after some time (change bone rotation to "Euler Angles").

 ## Process